 - The individual has presented documentation to the Access Center that describes the functional limitations of the individual’s disability.
 (Under the Fair Housing Act, the request for documentation is allowed.)
 Documentation must be from a licensed medical provider.

 - The animal is necessary to afford the individual an equal opportunity to use and enjoy a dwelling.

 - There is an identifiable relationship between the impairment and the assistance the animal provides.
 This is determined through documentation from a licensed medical provider.

-Emotional support animals are not allowed in classrooms or in public places on campus, unless they are trained service animals, as defined above.
+Emotional support animals are not allowed in classrooms or in public places on campus, unless as an approved accommodation, or as trained service animals as defined above.

 The Access Center will determine, after meeting with the student and reviewing appropriate documentation, and in accordance with applicable laws and regulations, whether the animal requested is a reasonable accommodation in University housing.
 Residence Life is consulted on a case-by-case basis.

 The University may exclude an emotional support animal from University housing if the animal is: